Energy efficiency of residential buildings

 Options for complying with energy efficiency requirements

-The options to meet the energy efficiency performance requirement of a house can be achieved through Deemed-to-Satisfy provisions or an Alternative Solution.
+The options to meet the energy efficiency Performance Requirement of a house can be achieved through Deemed-to-Satisfy provisions or the use of a Performance Solution.

-The Deemed-to-Satisfy provision consists of two compliance options:
+The Deemed-to-Satisfy provisions consist of two compliance options:

 - Option 1: Energy rating in accordance with clause 3.12.0(a)(i) of the BCA.

 - Option 2: Elemental provisions in accordance with clause 3.12.0(a)(ii) of the BCA.

 In addition to either option, the provisions for Services under Part 3.12.5 of the BCA must also be addressed.